Kitware/VTK/Documentation/docs/vtk_file_formats/vtkxml_file_format.md

     </Verts>
 ```

-* **Cells** — The _Cells_ element defines cells explicitly by specifying point connectivity and cell types.
+* **Cells**.
+The _Cells_ element defines cells explicitly by specifying point connectivity and cell types.
 It contains three _DataArray_ elements.
 The first array specifies the point connectivity.
 All the cells’ point lists are concatenated together.
 The second array specifies the offset into the connectivity array for the end of each cell.
 The third array specifies the type of each cell.
 (Note: the cell types are defined in Figure 2 and Figure 3.)

 ```{code-block} xml
 :force: